sufyandaredevil/PTA_ASM/notes.md

 - Print the elfheader:
   - `shell readelf -h <program_name>`
     - example: `shell readelf -h /bin/bash`
     > **NOTE:** Here `shell` helps to execute available linux programs for the purpose of helping with the debugging process.
 Here we've used `readelf`.
-This can also bee used to find the entrypoint if no funcions are found.
+This can also be used to find the entrypoint if no functions are found.

 - Print the equivalent c source (if any):
   - `shell cat <in_file>`